 As consumers' trust in online shopping increases, they feel more comfortable making purchases using their mobile devices.

-Here are some great ways to prepare your ecommerce site for mobile devices:
+Apart from that, spend time making sure that your platform is optimized.
+Here are some great ways to prepare your eCommerce site for mobile devices:

 - Examine your website for mobile-friendliness using Google Mobile-Friendly Test.
 Enter your URL in the tool, and it will show if your online store is responsive.
 It also shows if there are any loading issues on your website.